Organisational Change Management

 Maturity and Sensitivity

-This is an essential skill of the change agent because, through this skill, the change agent can understand the feeling of main actors of the change.
+This is an essential skill of the change agent because, through this skill, the change agent can understand the feeling of the main actors of the change.
 Empathy, therefore, leads to enriched communication and understanding between the organisation members and the change agents.

 The skill of synergy of change agent is crucial to the role of the change agent as it positively reinforces the effects of change on the organisational members.
-Interestingly, it involves variety of activities, resources, people and energies in the process of interacting with the efforts of change which mutually promotes success.
+Interestingly, it involves a variety of activities, resources, people and energies in the process of interacting with the efforts of change which mutually promotes success.

 In managing change in the organisation, the change agent should possess the skill of political awareness within the company with an understanding of employee resistance to change, coalition and conflict of interest.

 Political Behaviour in Organisations

 Political behaviour in the organisation involves several attempts by members of the organisation in order to influence the behaviour of others for the protection of self-interest and also safeguarding their own position, needs, and goals that are to be achieved (Quinn, 2010).
 With the explanation above, politics can be considered as both boon and bane for managing change in the organisation.
 Therefore, the right amount of politics in the company can support the planned change in the organisation and also allows the change agents to plan effectively.